athanasso/stoiximan-fullscreen-button/README.md

-# Stoiximan Fullscreen Extention
+# Video to Fullscreen Extention

-A lightweight Chrome extension that adds a floating **Fullscreen** button to Stoiximan live streams, making it easy to watch your favorite matches in fullscreen mode.
+A lightweight Chrome extension that adds a floating **Fullscreen** button to small live video streams, making it easy to watch your favorite matches in fullscreen mode.

 ---